stakewise/key-manager/README.md

 - `--vault` or `--withdrawal-address` -The withdrawal address where the funds will be sent after validators’ withdrawals.
 - `--admin` - The vault admin address.
 - `--vault-type` - The vault type.
-- `--execution_endpoint` - The endpoint of the execution node used for computing the withdrawal address..
+- `--execution_endpoint` - The endpoint of the execution node used for computing the with.
 - `--deposit-data-file` - The path to store the deposit data file.
 Defaults to ./data/deposit_data.json.
-- `--keystores` -The directory to store the validator keys in the EIP-2335 standard.
+- `--keystores` - The directory to store the validator keys in the EIP-2335 standard.
 Defaults to ./data/keystores.
 - `--password-file` - The path to store randomly generated password for encrypting the keystores.
 Defaults to ./data/keystores/password.txt.
-- `--mnemonic-start-index` - The index of the first validator's keys you wish to generate.
+- `--mnemonic-start-index` - The index of the first validator keys you wish to generate.
 If this is your first time generating keys with this mnemonic, use 0.
 If you have generated keys using this mnemonic before, add --mnemonic-next-index-file flag or specify the next index from which you want to start generating keys from (eg, if you've generated 4 keys before (keys #0, #1, #2, #3) then enter 4 here.
 - `--mnemonic-next-index-file` - The path where to store the mnemonic index to use for generating next validator keys.
 Used to always generate unique validator keys.
 Defaults to ./mnemonic_next_index.txt.